The pressure cooker makes homemade applesauce a breeze. Instant Pot applesauce is made with 3 simple ingredients – apples, orange juice, and cinnamon.

 - 1/3 cup orange juice

-- Add orange juice and cinnamon sticks (or ground cinnamon) to the pot.
+- Add the orange juice and cinnamon into the pot and toss the ingredients together.

-- Cover Instant Pot and make sure the pressure valve is turned to seal.
+- Cover the Instant Pot and make sure the pressure valve is turned to seal.

-- Turn the Instant Pot to high pressure and set the time for 6 minutes.
+- Cook the apples for 6 minutes on high pressure.
 It will take a little while for your Instant Pot to build pressure and start counting down.

-- Once the pressure is fully released, remove the cinnamon sticks from the Instant Pot and use a handheld immersion blender* to pulse the cooked apples into applesauce.
+- Quick release the pressure.
+Uncover the Instant Pot.
+The apples should be very soft.
+Use a handheld immersion blender* to pulse the cooked apples into applesauce.

-- When the applesauce has reached the desired consistency, transfer applesauce into a glass container and let cool.
+- When the applesauce has reached the desired consistency, transfer the applesauce into a glass container and let it cool.

 - Cover and place in the refrigerator for up to 10 days.